 - Uncontrolled sudden movements (dyskinesia).
 If you have new dyskinesia or your existing dyskinesia gets worse tell your doctor.

-The most common side effects in people taking Mirapex for Restless Legs Syndrome are:
+The most common side effects in people taking Mirapex for Restless Legs Syndrome are nausea and headache.

 The most common side effects in people taking Mirapex for Parkinson’s disease are:

 These are not all the possible side effects of Mirapex.
 Tell your doctor if you have any side effect that bothers you.

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 General information about the safe and effective use of Mirapex

 Medicines are sometimes prescribed for purposes other than those listed in a patient information leaflet.
 Do not use Mirapex for a condition for which it was not prescribed.
 Do not give Mirapex to other people, even if they have the same symptoms that you have.
 It may harm them.